lisbethmarianne/lisbethmarianne.github.io/about.md

 I'm Katrin from Berlin.
 I am a self-taught software developer.
 I learned through different online resources and with the help of a RailsGirls study group, [Ruby Monstas](http://rubymonstas.org/), that I joined in March 2015.
 Before my career change I was a biochemist with a PhD working in research and teaching.

-I'm currently looking for a position (Junior/Internship) with the possibility to learn and grow personally and professionally.
+I'm currently looking for a position with the possibility to learn and grow personally and professionally.
 I enjoy developing throughout the stack.
 I am eager to learn new things and I am quick to pick up new languages and skills.

 **Technologies used:**\\
-*Ruby, Rails, Sinatra, RSpec, Minitest\\
+*Ruby, Rails, Sinatra, RSpec, Minitest, Capybara/Poltergeist/PhantomJs\\
+Postgres, Redis, Sidekiq, Elasticsearch\\
-HTML, CSS, JavaScript, jQuery, React\\
+HTML, CSS (SCSS), JavaScript, jQuery, React\\
-Git, GitHub, GitLab\\
+Git, GitHub, GitLab, Travis CI, Heroku, AWS\\
 ... always learning something new*

 **Events visited:**\\